Coveo indexing pipeline

 The Coveo indexing pipeline is the process through which all content retrieved by a source goes before being indexed.
-The items get into the indexing pipeline either from Coveo source crawlers while the source is indexed (see Rebuild, Rescan, or Refresh operations), or when pushed by a custom process taking advantage of the Push API or Stream API.
+The items enter the indexing pipeline either from Coveo source crawlers during a source refresh, rescan, or rebuild, or when the items are pushed by a custom process taking advantage of the Push API or Stream API.

 For an administrator, a content manager, or a developer, knowing what the indexing pipeline does is useful in cases such as:

 The indexing pipeline consists of a series of sequential stages illustrated in the following diagram.
-As an administrator or developer, you can control the behavior of stages shown with a blue background, but can’t for the other stages.
+As an administrator, content manager, or developer, you can control the behavior of the stages appearing in light blue.
+This includes Crawling, Push API, Stream API, both Applying extension stages, Optical character recognition, and Mapping.

 Each indexing pipeline stage is described in the rest of the article.